How to See the Planets Tonight: Tips For Beginners (No Telescope Needed)

 Venus is the most spectacular planet you can see with the naked eye.
 Blanketed by highly reflective clouds, Venus appears exceptionally bright in our sky, visible even in daytime around its peak brightness.

-By the way, like the Moon, Venus goes through phases, and the peak brightness it reaches around the crescent phase.
+By the way, like the Moon, Venus goes through phases, and reaches its peak brightnes around the crescent phase.
 This is because in this phase Venus is much closer to Earth than at other times and reflects more sunlight our way.
 You can see phases of Venus through binoculars (typically 10x50 or with higher magnification).

 Like Mercury, Venus is an inner planet and also never appears very far from the Sun in our sky.
 For comparison, Mercury's maximum apparent distance from the Sun is about 28°, Venus's is 48°, and Jupiter's (as well as other outer planets') is 180°.

-Since Venus is the brightest planet, when it appears near the Moon, the brightest object in the night sky, they create a stunning sight, even in light-polluted city skies.
+Venus is the brightest planet in the sky.
+When it appears close to the Moon — the brightest object in the night sky — they create a stunning sight, even in light-polluted city skies.
 To find the next Moon-Venus pairing, see our regularly updated article.

 Because Venus is so brilliant, many people mistake it for an airplane — or even a UFO.
 However, people in general have a rich imagination and often mistake many objects for aliens.
 Check out our infographic to see some man-made objects that have been mistaken for UFOs!